 Chapter 6: Loose Parts in an Outside-School-Hours Care Setting (Angus Gorrie & Hyacinth Udah)

 Chapter 7: Intergenerational Play (Eifiona Thomas Lane, Rebecca Jones, Rhiannon Little, & Huw Meredydd Owen)

 Chapter 8: Playwork in Domestic and Family Violence Refuges (Cindy Dawson, & Hayley Rideout)

 Chapter 9: Play for Sick Children (Chika Matsudaira)

-Chapter 10: We All Need to Play: Supporting Play for Children with Disability in Fiji.
+Chapter 10: We All Need to Play: Supporting Play for Children with Disabilities in Fiji.
 A Practitioner Narrative (Emma McIntoch)

 Chapter 11: Final thoughts (Jennifer Cartmel)

-Rick Worch specializes in early childhood science education at Bowling Green State University USA.
-His research focuses on the socioecology and play of wild monkeys and children’s engagement, play, and learning in natural and educational settings.
+Rick Worch specialises in early childhood science education at Bowling Green State University, USA.
+His research focuses on the socioecology and play of wild monkeys and children’s engagement, play and learning in natural and educational settings.
 He is a past-president of The Association for the Study of Play.